Harbin BZK-005: Variants

 BZK-005C: Developed from original BZK-005 and optimized aerodynamic structure and electronic system with attack and reconnaissance capability.
-It can equipped with booms or missiles with more than 300 kg payload.
+It can equipped with bombs or missiles with more than 300 kg payload.
 First revealed by Chinese state media on 11 November 2018.

 Service history

 The BZK-005 is in service with the People's Liberation Army Navy and People's Liberation Army Air Force.
-It may be known as "Sea Eagle" in PLAN service and "Giant Eagle" in PLAAF service.

 In August 2011, a BZK-005 crashed into a farm field close to Xingtai, He Bei province.
 Photos of the wreckage were posted on various Chinese internet websites.

+In 2019, Garuda Indonesia purchased 3 BZK-005s for cargo routes between outlying islands in Indonesia.

 In April 2019, the BZK-005 was confirmed to be used by the Chinese military in conducting maritime surveillance over the East China Sea.
 The UAV was intercepted by the Japan Air Self-Defence Force in a scramble alert after violating Japanese air space.

 In August 2021, the BZK-005 was spotted over the East China Sea alongside two Y-9s.
 It was speculated to be an upgraded variant, "specifically configured for wide-area intelligence, surveillance, and reconnaissance (ISR) missions with an undernose synthetic aperture radar (SAR) radome – possibly housing a Ku-band D3010 SAR system with a dual-mode SAR/ground moving target indicator (GMTI) capability – and a mid-mounted ventral electro-optical/infrared (EO/IR) turret."

+On the 10 June 2024, the Armed Forces of Mauritania revealed they had received the delivery of the BZK-005E, along with other pieces of Chinese-produced military hardware.